-The secondary switch and third switch mounted parrallel to each other horizontally in the upper positions of the latch hook, the door sensing switch is mounted horizontally in the upper position of the latch hook.
-They are activated by the latch head on the door.
-When the door is opened, the switches interrupt the power to all high voltage components, except the oven lamp.
-A cook cycle cannot take place until the door is firmly closed thereby activating all interlock switches.
-The secondary interlock system consists of the door sensing switch and the primary interlock relay located on the control circuit board.
+The secondary interlock switch is mounted in the lower position of the latch hook and the door sensing switch in the primary interlock system is mounted in the upper position of the latch hook.
+They are activated by the latch heads on the door.
+When the door is opened, the switches interrupt the circuit to all components.
+A cook cycle cannot take place until the door is firmly closed thereby activating both interlock switches.
+The primary interlock system consists of the door sensing switch and primary interlock relay located on the control circuit board.